AguaClara/Textbook/Flocculation/Floc_Design.rst

 Physical Dimensions
 ------------------~

 Deriving the equations required to find the physical dimensions now and the hydraulic parameters (baffle/obstacle design) in the next section requires many steps.
-To simplify this design explanation, `the equation derivations will all be in the derivation sheet <https://github.com/AguaClara/Textbook/blob/master/Flocculation/Derivation_flocculator_design_equations.md>`__.
+To simplify this design explanation the equation derivations are developed in :ref:`title_review_fluid_mechanics_derivations`.
 All complex equations which seemingly came out of nowhere will be derived in the derivation sheet.

 **Length**
-^^^^^^^^^^

 Flocculator length, :math:`L_{channel}` must meet two constraints: it must be less than or equal to the length of the sedimentation tanks, as the flocculator is adjacent to the sed tanks.
 This constraint is :math:`L_{Max, \, sed}`.
 Next, the flocculator must be short enough to make sure the target volume of the flocculator is met, while still allowing for a human to fit inside :math:`L_{Max, \, \rlap{-} V}`. **The constraint that wins out is the one that results in the *smaller* length value**.